bowman2001/perplexdoc/content/doc/enhancing/shortcode/figure/index.md

 | Target | target | {{% parameters link.target %}} |
 {.normal}

 When we need many of these parameters, the figure tag gets very long and therefore prone to typing errors.
-Perplex also offers the alternative to specify these parameters in the resources section of the front-matter.
+Perplex also offers the alternative to specify these parameters in the resources section of the frontmatter.

-#### Overriding of front-matter meta-data {.h-p .h-info}
+#### Overriding of frontmatter meta-data {.h-p .h-info}

-When we have set parameters in the front-matter and also specify them in named parameters for the shortcode, the latter will override the former.
+When we have set parameters in the frontmatter and also specify them in named parameters for the shortcode, the latter will override the former.
 Same goes for the optional caption between the shortcode tags.

 ## Layout